Reduce health-related complications and costs with lung protective ventilation

 Learn how Prof. Garcia mitigates postoperative complications

-Prof. Garcia-Fernandez, a world-class anesthesia lecturer in Madrid, Spain, shares his experience on how to protect the lung during anesthesia.
+Prof. Garcia-Fernandez, a world-class anesthesia lecturer from Madrid, Spain, shares his experience on how to protect the lung during anesthesia.
 He interprets the latest research and discusses recommendations for PEEP, driving pressure and tidal volumes with the goal to reduce pulmonary complications.

 Lung recruitment maneuvers during anesthesia make a difference – for you and for your patients